Welcome to The Liquid Audit.

 How long does onboarding usually take?

-Most venues can complete the first workspace setup quickly once they have their venue details, team list, and opening stock ready.
-The remaining time depends on how much stock and how many event templates need to be loaded.
+Most venues can complete the first workspace setup quickly once the owner code, venue details, team list, and opening stock are ready.
+The remaining time depends on how much catalog data, how many templates, and how many event defaults need to be loaded.

 Next step